Resources for a variety of contexts

 Contexts and scenarios

 C. A group of year 1 university engineering students have volunteered to run a CREST Discovery day at a school under the supervision of the STEM Ambassador Hub.
+A CREST Discovery Day should typically be a project where pupils work in teams on a project which lasts around 5 hrs.
 They intend to travel by public transport and have little experience of delivering practical activities.

 E. A teacher has approached the STEM Ambassador Hub with a request for Year 10 pupils (14/15 year olds) who are studying applications of science.
 They would like to have some sort of hands on activity included in the session.